Bafy78/dithering-in-octahedral/project_plan.md

 | **Target B** | 12-bit | Hemi-Oct (6-6) | The "Hero" Case.
 Uses 6 bits for U / 6 bits for V. Leaves 4 bits free in a 16-bit container. |
 | **Target C** | 10-bit | Hemi-Oct (5-5) | The "Stress Test."
 Extreme compression to see where the method breaks. |

+*Note on Quantization Noise: We acknowledge that at Target B (12-bit), the angular quantization step (≈2.8∘) requires a dithering noise amplitude that may negatively impact raw single-frame SSIM scores.
+To account for this, we differentiate between Signal Accuracy (Single Frame) and Perceptual Convergence (Accumulated).*

 ## Execution Plan (The Virtual Lab)

 ### 1. The Pipeline